 Unboxing: Langogo the artificial intelligent translator on the go

-Either you are vegabonding around the world, hosting a foreign guest in your country or just making a quick trip abroad, knowledge of different languages could change the entire experience.
+Either you are vagabonding around the world, hosting a foreign guest in your country or just making a quick trip abroad, knowledge of different languages could change the entire experience.

-The pocket sized Langogo claims the AI powered translator offers a shortcut for the arduous language learning process.
-We tested the translator out to see if it is worth it to spend the extra cash to invest in a machine translator versus sticking to your cell phone, and just how accurate the translation is.
+The pocket-sized Langogo said its AI-powered translator offers a shortcut for the arduous language learning process.
+We tested the translator out to see if it is worth it to spend the extra cash to invest in a mobile translator versus sticking to your cell phone.

-Langogo said it offers 95 languages and covering most of the popular languages around the world.
+Langogo said it offers 95 languages covering most of the popular languages around the world.

 That being said, it is more than enough for travelers to find common languages out of the 95 different options.

-The machine will detect the language out of the two the user selected automatically.
-The machine will come up with dictation and translate it promptly.
+Upon pressing the button the machine automatically detects the language from the two the user selected.
+It will come up with dictation and translate it promptly.

-In terms of accuracy, Langogo did a good job on translating basic straight forward conversation.
+In terms of accuracy, Langogo did a good job of translating basic conversations.
 It also translated obscure scientific terms well.
-It even delivers some colorful language with censorship, which might come handy when you are abroad.
+It even delivered some colorful language with censorship, which might come handy when you are abroad.

 Although Langogo is marketed as a translator, it does a little bit more to help you stay connected in a foreign country.
-Aside from being a translator, it could also be used as a hotspot with a sim card slot.
+It could also be used as a hotspot with a sim card slot.

 The translator could connect to regular wifi or cellular network via an E-sim card or a physical micro sim card.